CHIMERAE

 ---///---///---

-“I wouldn’t know.
-It seems banal.
-It depends what you mean by bourgeois—especially nowadays!” the Critic replied, tilting his head in a movement that made his neck vertebrae groan like a sinister arpeggio.
+"I wouldn't know.
+It strikes me as a banality.
+It depends what you mean by bourgeois, particularly these days!" the Critic replied, tilting his head, and his cervical vertebrae sounded a sinister arpeggio.

-“And even if it were?
-Would it be so serious at our age?”
+"And what if it were?
+Would it be so grave, at our age?"

-The Professor’s voice turned rusty.
-“Yours sounds like a twentieth-century reproach,” he added, leaving no room for a breath, let alone a reply.
+The Professor's voice turned to rust.
+"Yours sounds like a twentieth-century reproach," he added, leaving no gap: not for a breath, still less for a reply.

-They entered a small room enclosed by a wall of tempered glass.
+The two entered a small room walled off by a pane of tempered glass.

-The view opened onto a garden of succulents: to the right, thorny plants from the Americas; to the left, smooth, spineless Asian varieties.
+The view opened onto a garden of succulents: to the right, the spined ones, native to the Americas; to the left, smooth and thornless, the Asian varieties.

-A narrow path wound its way through the artfully arranged vegetation.
+A narrow path threaded through the artfully arranged vegetation.

-Beyond, only the crystals of the geodesic dome glittered, and from somewhere past it, a commotion could be glimpsed, fragmented like light through a prism, appearing only in its pure chromatic components.
+Beyond, only the crystals of the geodesic dome glittered, and past them a commotion could be sensed, broken up, as if by a prism, into nothing but its chromatic components.

 Flora, I - IV, 2006.
 Digital images generated by custom made software.
 C-print on matt fine art paper, mounted on alluminium, 38 x 38 cm.
 Private collection.